 Objective 4: Disseminate project information to producers, consumers, extension agents, and students through field days, extension bulletins, webinars, and meetings

-Objective 1: Quantify crop productivity and quality.
+Objective 1a: Quantify crop productivity and quality.
 Crops were planted and harvested as described in Table 1.
 Field preparation consisted of using an undercutter (sweep) to terminate alfalfa, and in later years light disking and rotary harrowing to prepare the seedbed for planting.
-Yields were calculated at the end of each growing season and will be presented in the final report.
+Yields were calculated at the end of each growing season from a plot combine harvesting a strip from the center of each plot.
+Appropriate quality analyses were performed for each crop.

-Objective 2: Determine population densities of pests (aphids and lygus bugs) and their natural enemies.
+Objective 1b: Determine population densities of pests (aphids and lygus bugs) and their natural enemies.
 Insects were collected from all plots 2-3 times each growing season (only 2 sampling times in 2015 because of a short growing season).
-Insects from each collection are sorted and counted.
+Insects from each collection were sorted and counted.

-Objective 3: Assess status and change of soil quality and fertility.
-Soil samples were taken from all plots of Entry 1 in spring 2013 (10 May) and subjected to each of the analyses described in the proposal, including completing all fertility analyses, N mineralization potential, microbial biomass by fumigation (soluble C and N) and respiration methods, and particle size analysis of the top 30 cm (0-10 cm and 10-30 cm).
-Subsamples were subjected to DNA extraction and frozen for future analysis.
+Objective 2a: Assess status and change of soil quality and fertility.
+Soil samples were taken from all plots of Entry 1 in spring 2013 (10 May) and subjected to each of the analyses described in the proposal, including a complete fertility analysis, N mineralization potential, microbial biomass by fumigation extraction (soluble C and N) and respiration methods, and particle size analysis of the top 30 cm (0-10 cm and 10-30 cm).
 Inorganic N content of the soil profile to 1.5 m was also extracted.
 Post-harvest samples were taken in fall 2013 and extractions performed to evaluate inorganic N levels.
 We also analyzed aggregate size distribution on fall soil samples.
 This additional analysis (not in original proposal) was added based on observations from local producers about possible soil structure change following quinoa cultivation.
-We will continue to evaluate aggregate size distribution of soils in each plot after each year of the crop rotation.
+We continued evaluation of aggregate size distribution of soils in each plot after each year of the crop rotation.

 In 2014 the second entry of the rotation sequence began, bringing the total to 96 plots.
 Surface (0-10 and 10-30 cm) soil samples taken from Entry 2 in spring of 2014 were sent to Soiltest Farm Consultants for the complete fertility analysis.
 Additionally, all of the fertility and biological tests described above were performed on soil samples from all 96 plots.
 Subsurface soil sampling to 1.5m was analyzed for inorganic nutrient content.
 Post-harvest soil samples were also taken from the surface 30 cm and subjected to inorganic N extraction and analysis of aggregate-size distribution.